0xKoller/0xKoller/README.md

 [💵 Ars2Usd](https://chromewebstore.google.com/detail/ars2usd/ejhhkpcflhmmlpjnhockoblhijklhokp?hl=es-419): Chrome extension for showcasing currency equivalencies between the Argentine peso and the different exchange rates for the USD in Argentina.

+[🐂 Datita 🐻](https://datita.0xkoller.me/): Fear & Greed index for Argentina.

 [🎁 Regala.app](https://regala.app/): Share your wishlist with others.
+(DEPRECATED)

 [🔮 Recordadora.xyz](https://recordadora.xyz/): Track the price of your selected products over time to see when the best moment to buy is, and whether an offer is truly a deal or not.
+(DEPRECATED)

 ### mood
 [![spotify-github-profile](https://spotify-github-profile.kittinanx.com/api/view?uid=kollernqn&cover_image=true&theme=natemoo-re&show_offline=false&background_color=000000&interchange=true&bar_color=ef6d00&bar_color_cover=true)](https://github.com/kittinan/spotify-github-profile)